samumantha/research-software-engineering/presentation_PDC25.md

 class: middle, center

-## Have you ever been sure your code works… until your colleague runs it?”
+## Have you ever been sure your code works… until your colleague runs it?

 ---